 Wake County

-Bond Brothers Beer Co. in Cary keeps you motivated with rewards based on number of check-ins for its 3- or 5-mile runs during the Thursday Bond Brothers Run Club, which also hosts an annual 5K that benefits the Captrust Community Foundation.
+Bond Brothers Beer Co. in Cary keeps you motivated with rewards based on number of check-ins for its 3- or 5-mile runs during the Tuesday Bond Brothers Run Club.

-Raleigh Brewing Run Club ventures out on the greenway every Wednesday at 6:30 p.m. from Raleigh Brewing Company‘s location on Neil Street in Raleigh or every Thursday from its Cary location on Renaissance Park Place.
+Raleigh Brewing Run Club ventures out on the greenway every Wednesday at 6:30 p.m. from Raleigh Brewing Company’s location on Neil Street in Raleigh.
 Be on the lookout for occasional themed events like the annual zombie run or ugly sweater run.

 Join the Mordecai Run Club in front of Mordecai Beverage Company in downtown Raleigh for a weekly run or walk along the Capital Area Greenway.
 The group meets on Tuesdays at 6 p.m. during the spring, summer and early fall, and on Sundays at noon during the late fall and winter months.
 Hang out after the run and socialize with other members while enjoying weekly beer specials.